nelson-social/community/ExtendedDescription.md

 * [Ottawa.place Code of Conduct](https://ottawa.place/terms#coc)
 * [Cucumber Community Code of Conduct](https://cucumber.io/conduct)

+## Other Terms of Use

+### Minimum Age

+The minimum age to use the nelson.social online space is 13 years old.
+By using this Site, you represent and warrant that you are at least 13 years old.

+### Passwords and Security

+You agree that you will not share your account or account information with others.
+You are responsible for taking reasonable steps to maintain the confidentiality of your username and password, and you are responsible for all activities under your account that you can reasonably control.

+### Declaimers and Limitation on Liability

+The nelson.social online space is provided “as is” and “as available.”
+We disclaim all conditions, representations and warranties not expressly set out in these terms to the fullest extent permitted by law.

+We shall not be liable for delay or failure in performance for causes beyond our control or any other damage which does not result from a breach of our obligations under the Terms of Use.

+We are not liable for business losses.
+We only provide the nelson.social online space for your personal, non-commercial, and domestic use.
+If you use our online space for any other purpose we will have no liability to you for any loss of profit, loss of business, business interruption, loss of business opportunity, or similar loss.

+We are not responsible for any lack of functionality or failure to provide any part of the online place, or any loss of content or data that is due to: your equipment, devices, operating system or internet connection; or your failure to comply with specified compatibility requirements.

+To the extent not prohibited by applicable law, we shall not be liable to you for indirect, incidental, special or consequential damages, including lost profits and property damage, even if we were advised of the possibility of such damages, nor shall we be held liable for delay or failure in performance resulting from causes beyond our reasonable control.

+In no event shall our total liability to you for all damages, losses and causes of action exceed ten Canadian dollars (CAD $10).

+### User Generated Content

+In connection with anything you submit to us – whether or not solicited by us – you agree that creative ideas, suggestions or other materials you submit are not being made in confidence or trust and that no confidential or fiduciary relationship is intended or created between you and us in any way, and that you have no expectation of review, compensation or consideration of any type.

+We do not claim ownership of the content that you communicate, submit, upload or otherwise make available text, chats, images, audio, video, or other content in the nelson.social online space.
+We may monitor, screen, post, remove, modify, store and review your content, at any time and for any reason, including to ensure that the your content conforms to this Agreement, without prior notice to you.

+### Choice of Law

+The Terms of Use are governed by and construed in accordance with the laws of the Province of British Columbia.

+### Waiver

+No waiver of any provision of the Terms by us shall be deemed a further or continuing waiver of such provision or any other provision, and our failure to assert any right or provision under the Terms shall not constitute a waiver of such right or provision.

+### Severability

+If any provision of the Terms shall be unlawful, void or for any reason unenforceable, then that provision shall be deemed severable from the rest of the Terms and shall not affect the validity and enforceability of any remaining provisions.

+### Disputes

+Proceedings to resolve or litigate a dispute in any forum will be conducted on an individual basis to the fullest extent permitted by applicable law.
+Neither you nor us will seek to have a dispute heard as a class action or in any other proceeding in which either party acts or proposes to act in a representative capacity.
+No arbitration or proceeding can be combined with another without the prior written consent of all parties to the arbitrations or proceedings.

+All disputes arising out of or in connection with the Terms of Use, or in respect of any legal relationship associated therewith or derived therefrom, shall be referred to and finally resolved by proceeding administered by the British Columbia Civil Resolution Tribunal.

 ## Team

 This server is hosted and run by a team of volunteers who live here in Nelson, BC: